Most TMC MPs aged over 65 yrs likely to skip Parliament session | Politics

 Sudip Bandopadhyay, the 67-year-old Lok Sabha MP from Kolkata Uttar, said he would coordinate from here with his party colleagues in the Lower House.
 "I won't be attending the Parliament session as I am above 65, and vulnerable.
 I will be coordinating with my party colleagues in the Lok Sabha," he said.

-TMC chief whip and party's Rajya Sabha MP, too, said he won't be attending the session.
+TMC chief whip and party's Rajya Sabha MP, Sukhendu Sekhar Roy, too, said he won't be attending the session.
 Roy cited the Unlock-4 guidelines by the Union home ministry, which advised persons aged above 65 to stay at home except for emergencies, to make his point.

 "I won't be there as I am 71 years' old.
 I will abide by the Unlock-4 guidelines.
 I have already written to the Rajya Sabha chairman informing him about it," he told PTI.
 Senior TMC leader and Dum Dum MP Saugata Roy, however, did not want to give the parliamentary proceedings a miss.